junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas starts undressing his usually tidy and tight shirt buttons from bottom up, showing a patch of lower stomach skin, right above his hip.
 "Here," he answers openly, pointing at his bare skin on the left waist.

-Dean licks his lips, and he can't stop his imagination from running everywhere just from seeing that small patch of skin, like he's never seen any bare human skin before. *Goddammit.* He kicks himself in the mind -- he promised himself he'd not let this thing get wild between them, he promised himself he wouldn't let Cas be in this any longer and continue to hurt, but he's the one finding it impossible to keep that under control.
+Dean licks his lips, and he can't stop his imagination from running wild just from seeing that small patch of skin, like he's never seen any bare human skin before. *Goddammit.* He kicks himself in the mind -- he promised himself he'd not let this thing get weird between them, he promised himself he wouldn't let Cas be in this any longer or hurt any more, but he's the one finding it impossible to keep that thread of wandering thought under control now.
 His mind is going everywhere, especially the none-innocent territory about that patch of skin.

 He swallows hard, and realizes Cas's looking at him.

 Dean runs his tongue over his lips again.
 He's too far gone, he realizes.
 How can this -- watching Cas gets a tattoo -- become the absolutely sexiest thing he's ever seen?

 Continuing staying in this goddamn tattoo shop watching that thin ink pen drawing dark lines on Cas's skin (and it's the skin right above the waistband, worst of all!) would turn him into a complete wreck, Dean realizes shortly with absolute clarity.
-The heat on his cheeks are extending quickly to somewhere else.
+The heat on his cheeks are extending quickly, burning him up.

 "I'll get some air outside," Dean says suddenly, rushing out of the shop.

-Which isn't a lie or excuse, actually, considering he does really need some fresh air to cool his whole body and mind down.
+Which isn't a lie or excuse, actually, considering he does really absolutely need some fresh air to cool his whole body and mind down.

 He gives Sam a call while waiting.